williamzujkowski/uswds-11ty-template/CONTRIBUTING.md

 Thank you for your interest in contributing to the USWDS 11ty Template!
 We welcome contributions from the community and are grateful for any help you can provide.

-## Code of Conduct

-This project follows the [18F Code of Conduct](https://github.com/18F/code-of-conduct).
-Please read and follow it.

 ## How to Contribute

 ### Reporting Issues